ascherkus/go-id3/README.md

 Examples
 --------
 An example tag reading program can be found in the examples directory.
+The id3 package must be installed before building any examples.

     cd examples
     gomake